vivipolli/web3-hackathon-vottun/README.md

 # Web3 Women Hackathon - Preserving Lands Through NFTs on Vottun and Arbitrum

-This project issues NFTs as symbolic digital assets to recognize donations towards land preservation.
-Each NFT uniquely represents a preserved plot of land, combining physical and digital realms.
-Ownership of the physical lands is transferred to Indigenous and Quilombola communities, while donors receive NFTs on the blockchain as a record of their contribution and impact.
+This project issues NFTs as symbolic digital assets representing preservation certificates for landowners who commit to protecting their properties.
+Each NFT is unique and reflects the specific characteristics of the protected land, promoting land preservation through a digital record on the blockchain.
+The project also uses tokens that allow for direct investments in the preserved lands, encouraging the development of sustainable infrastructure.

 ## Overview